notyaffi/fz-subghz-jammer/README.md

 - **Band 2**: 387 MHz – 464 MHz
 - **Band 3**: 779 MHz – 928 MHz

-You can adjust frequencies with **precision**:
-- **Left/Right** arrows move between digits to adjust.
-- **Up/Down** arrows increase or decrease the selected digit.

 The app will automatically correct the frequency if it's outside the valid range for the selected band.

 ---

-## 💣 Controls
-- **Up/Down Buttons**: Modify the currently selected digit in the frequency.
-- **Left/Right Buttons**: Move between digits to adjust frequency values.
-- **OK Button**: Switch jamming modes in real-time.
-- **Back Button**: Stop the jamming and exit the app.

----

-## ⤷ Compatibility ˎˊ˗
-- Designed for Momentum Firmware.
-- Requires an external CC1101 compatible with the `cc1101_ext` driver.
-- The internal Flipper Zero Sub-GHz radio is not supported due to possible damage.

 ## ⤷ Notes ˎˊ˗
 - Transmission starts automatically when the application is opened.